m-aryayi/Abaqus-Projects/README.md

       </p>

-      An example model and its result, which is validated using the below reference, exist in the directory.
+      An example model and its result, which is validated using the below reference, exists in the directory.

       <i> Budynas, R. G., & Nisbett, J. K. (2014).
 Shigley’s Mechanical Engineering Design (10th Edition).</i>